nexmo-community/vonage-workshop/content/Voice/build-ivr/_index.md

   }
 ```

-With this last piece of the puzzle we're ready to go.
+Now we're ready to test our application!

+## Run It!

 To fire this up do the following: